studio class in Kulas Recital Hall 2013

 Candy has spent summers performing at festivals including the National Music Festival, Marrowstone Summer Music, Oberlin Baroque Performance Institute, and ARIA International Academy.

 Erica Zheng graduated from Oberlin College and Conservatory in 2017 with a double degree in Biochemistry and Flute Performance.
 In 2014 and 2015, Erica was a member of the National Youth Orchestra of Canada, touring cities nationwide including Toronto, Montreal, Ottawa, and Vancouver.
 Erica has performed in masterclasses for renowned artists such as Bonita Boyd, Paula Robison, Gary Schocker, and Susan Hoeppner.
 She was a finalist in the 2013 National Arts Centre Bursary Competition, and a national finalist at the Canadian Music Competition in 2011.
-Erica is currently pursuing a PhD in Chemical Biology at Harvard University, and plays in the Harvard Graduate School Dudley Orchestra.
+Erica is currently pursuing a PhD in Chemical Biology at Harvard University, is a member of the COllins Lab at MIT, and plays in the Harvard Graduate School Dudley Orchestra.

 Katie Kim, graduated in 2018 and graduated with an MA in chamber music from the Royal Conservatory of Scotland in 2019.

-Moises Lopez Ruiz, graduated 2017, and recently completed his MM at Cleveland Institute of Music with Mary Kay Fink
+Moises Lopez Ruiz, graduated 2017, completed his MM at Cleveland Institute of Music with Mary Kay Fink and is currently studying with Marina Piccinnini at Peabody.

 Heeyoung (Helen) Lim, graduated in 2019 and is currently studying for qualifications in education administration in Korea.

 Tasi and Aram Mun.
 Aram graduated in 2017 and again in 2019 from Oberlin's artist diploma program.
-Aram is currently studying at Rice with Leone Buyse
+Aram is currently studying at Rice with Leone Buyse.
+Tasi Hiner graduated in 2016 and recently graduated from UCLA where he did a masters with Erin and Denis Bouriakov.

 Yuanfei Chen, graduated in 2019 and is studying arts administration at Indiana University